 Industry and Commercial Supporters

-REG’s pharmaceutical supporters recognise the value of using real-life research to help understand the usage, safety, effectiveness and most appropriate positioning of their products post-launch.
+REG’s pharmaceutical supporters recognise the value of using real-life research to better understand the patient environment and the usage and impact of medications and management strategies on those patients.

 With all emerging fields, there is a need to lay down the ground rules to make sure it evolves in the most robust and meaningful way possible and to make sure the studies funded in the future are run by experts, carried out to high standards and result in data that have high penetration and will be accepted by clinicians, guideline bodies and regulatory authorities.
 REG’s funders recognise that the challenges faced by the field are bigger than individual researchers and individual pharmaceutical companies and their products; it requires a collaborative approach.